LWFlouisa/pages/README.md

 * Any use of aspects of my constructed language, control flow logic provided herein is subject to the condition that it remain coupled with my original historical critique.
 Recontextualizing these assets into commercial games, comics, and other services without my express permission is not allowed.

 * Software made in such fanon must abide by Hippocratic standards found here: [Hippocratic License](https://firstdonoharm.dev/version/3/0/license/)

+I reserve the exclusive right to change the terms of this license, and attempting to modify the terms is treated as tampering and sabotage.

 ## Documentation
 This is for researchers curious about the kinds of games I'm wanting to develop.
 English Legacy is for processes that more specifically pertain to the game engine and not the programming language.
 The eventual aim is to have a complete dialogue and notification interpreter for testing how how said French and Japanese dialogue may work in game.